MicrosoftDocs/ATADocs/ATADocs/ata-plan-and-design.md

 > -   The ATA Gateway can be installed on a server that is a member of a domain or workgroup.
 > -   The ATA Gateway cannot be installed on a domain controller.

-For information on using virtual machines with the ATA Gateway, see [Configure Port Mirroring](../Topic/Configure-Port-Mirroring.md).
+For information on using virtual machines with the ATA Gateway, see [Configure port mirroring](configure-port-mirroring.md).

 > [!NOTE]
 > If you run the ATA Gateway as a virtual machine, shut down the server before creating a new checkpoint to avoid potential database corruption.